-The idea to make an All-American Sweet Potato Pie was born when I overheard Seb talking on the phone with his American colleagues who mentioned the upcoming Thanksgiving.
+The idea to make an All-American Sweet Potato Pie was born when I overheard Seb talking with his American colleagues who mentioned the upcoming Thanksgiving.
 So I started thinking about all the American dishes that I have never tasted and decided to make my first Sweet Potato Pie.

 Frankly, I didn’t know what to expect.
 I was sceptical, even.
 Sweet potatoes for dessert just didn’t seem right to me, who only ever used them in savoury dishes.
 I imagined it being more or less, mashed sweet potatoes in a pastry case.
 So I started googling in search of ideas.
 I stumbled upon a recipe by Sally’s Baking Addiction and took it from there.
 Adapting quantities and ingredients to what I had at home, I somehow arrived at a Sweet Potato Pie, Pecan Pie and Crumble Hybrid.

 Oh, and I added some salted pretzels as well… Just because I had some at home and they seemed to fit the general theme… I suppose this is the place where I must offer an apology to all Americans, who make lovely traditional ‘real Southern American’ pies and see my version as a mockery.
 But for me, who’s never tasted one before, this was divine!
 It’s what we like to call an Old Fashioned Sweet Potato Pie recipe with a modern twist.

 You can use a shop-bought shortcrust pastry to make the pie, but it really isn’t that difficult to make your own.
-All you need to do is rub the butter into plain flour, mix in icing sugar and a pinch of salt.
-Then add an egg yolk and bring into a ball of dough.
+All you need to do is rub the butter into plain flour, and mix in icing sugar and a pinch of salt.
+Then add an egg yolk and bring it into a ball of dough.
 If the pastry is too dry and crumbling, just add a tbsp of water.
 The most important thing with shortcrust is not to over-knead it.
 Only knead it briefly so that it comes together.
 Working quickly and not letting the butter melt in the pastry whilst you’re handling it is a well-known secret for a flaky melt-in-the-mouth pastry.